-From Renee on March 13th, 2008 in General Remodel
+From Dean Dowd on March 13, 2008 in General Remodel

 - 1922: William Gray Warden Residence, 112 Seminole Ave., Palm Beach, Florida

 - 1923: Via Mizner, 337-339 Worth Ave., Palm Beach, Florida

 - 1925: Administration Buildings, 2 Camino Real, Boca Raton.

 - 1925: Boynton Woman’s Club, 1010 S. Federal Highway, Boynton Beach

 - 1926.
 Fred C. Aiken House, 801 Hibiscus St., Boca Raton